-2) Remove old filter: Open filter door, usually located either at the furnace or in a return grill.
+- Remove old filter: Open filter door, usually located either at the furnace or in a return grill.
 Note the direction of the airflow arrow on the filter's frame.
 Grip the filter and slide it out.
-If fibers on the filter snag the unit, push the filter in slightly and adjust the filter so it avoids the unit's sharp edge.
+If fibers on the filter snag the unit, push the filter in slightly and adjust the filter, so it avoids the unit's sharp edge.

-4) Install the new filter: Remove the filter from its plastic wrap.
-Position the airflow arrow in the same direction as the previously noted.
+- Install the new filter: Remove the filter from its plastic wrap.
+Position the airflow arrow in the same direction as previously noted.
 Slide the filter into place and close the door.
 Reset the thermostat to its original settings.

 Electronic Air Conditioning Filters

-Electronic air-conditioning filters neutralizes airborne contaminants that the system's disposable filter misses.
+Electronic air-conditioning filters neutralize airborne contaminants that the system's disposable filter misses.
 This upgrade rarely needs repair or maintenance beyond washing the cartridges and pre-filters regularly.

-3) Remove the pre-filter and cartridges: Take note of the components position, including the airflow direction indicators.
+- Remove the pre-filter and cartridges: Take note of the position of the components, including the airflow direction indicators.
 Slide the pre-filter out of the unit, then the cartridges.